Looking for the best Las Vegas family vacation itinerary?

 There is a viewing deck on the 46th floor and you can book a ticket online to reserve a ride.
 There is also a French restaurant at the top of the Eiffel Tower.

-The Eiffel Tower viewing deck has amazing views during the day as well as night time.
-During the day you can see sweeping 360 degree views of the Strip area, Las Vegas city and the vast Mohave desert beyond.
+The Eiffel Tower viewing deck has amazing views during the day as well as at night time.
+During the day you can see sweeping 360-degree views of the Strip area, Las Vegas city, and the vast Mohave desert beyond.

-Tip 💡: During night time you can see the iconic neon Las Vegas Strip area lights.
+Tip: During the night time you can see the iconic neon Las Vegas Strip area lights.
 You can also see the Bellagio fountain show from up there as it is right across the street from Bellagio.
 The fountain show at night runs every 15 minutes till midnight.